“The iconic dune of the National Lakeshore with sweeping views of Lake Michigan.”

 — Rafi Wilkinson

 Restricted access.
 Access requires advanced approval and accompaniment by authorized staff.
-There are free ranger-led hikes on weekends in the summer.
+There are free ranger-led hikes on weekends in the summer and at other times throughout the year.
 Tour details can be obtained at the Indiana Dunes National Lakeshore Visitor Center at (219) 395-1882.
 Call to confirm tour dates and times or check the park newspaper, The Singing Sands.
-You can also find tour dates on the park website at nps.gov/indu/planyourvisit/…
+You can also find tour dates on the park website atnps.gov/indu/planyourvisit/…

 The movement of Mt.
 Baldy